-- The applicant has the experience, staffing, and management structure to plan the proposed program. - The applicant has prior experience in the proposed area of programming. - The applicant has conducted high-quality process and outcome evaluations and has used evaluation results for organizational learning and continuous improvement
+- The applicant describes how it has the experience, staffing, and management structure to plan the proposed program. - The applicant describes its prior experience in the proposed area of programming (if any). - The applicant describes its plans to engage community members and partner organizations in the planning process.